miklevin/Pipulate.com/software.md

 - Pulling data from Google Analytics
 - Pulling data from Google Search Console
 - Emailing yourself screenshots and reports

+Each of these Notebooks can be run on-demand and interactively through JupyterLab, but also can be turned into a scheduled automated task running in the background of your computer exactly as it would on a server.
+The Pipulate experience so that you can turn almost anything that runs Linux and has a network connection into a Pipulate server.

 To install Pipulate, <a href="https://raw.githubusercontent.com/miklevin/drinkme/main/install.bat">Drink Me</a>.